 Do also sweat the “small stuff”.
 Once you know more about visitors to your site, such their language preferences, their location, colors they like, or even their name, you should use that information to dynamically adapt the website to create a friendly and familiar setting.

 5. Personalized Emails

-While it’s not practical to send individually written notes or emails to everybody in your subscribers list (though we are moving towards that slowly), it’s certainly possible to divide them into different segments and infuse relevancy into your targeted messages.
+While it’s not practical to send individually written notes or emails to everybody in your subscriber list (though we are moving towards that slowly), it’s certainly possible to divide them into different segments and infuse relevance into your targeted messages.